-4.3.2 Border Patrol Performance

-Besides forwarding packets, the BP has essentially two functions: ingress filtering and filtering based on requests from filter managers.
-To this end, we built two Click elements, IngressFilter and HashFilter, testing their performance individually at first and then combining them.
+2) Border Patrol Performance: Besides forwarding packets, the BP has essentially two functions: ingress filtering and filtering based on requests from filter managers.
+To this end, we built two Click elements, IngressFilter and HashFilter respectively, testing their performance individually at first and then combining them.

-The IngressFilter element is quite simple, dropping any packets that do not match any of the allowed prefixes and setting a diffserv code point representing the true-source bit on any packets that do.
+The IngressFilter element is quite simple, setting the diffserv codepoint for the true-source bit on packets that match an allowed prefix and dropping the rest.
 We implemented the list of prefixes using a vector, and so we wanted to see how the element would perform as this list got longer.
 For these tests we used a router with a single incoming and single outgoing interface, where the last entry in the list was the prefix allowing the test packets to be forwarded so that each packet forced a full list traversal.
-As shown in Figure 4, even for a large number of prefixes (50), we were able to forward packets at 87% of the theoretical maximum for minimum-sized packets.
+As shown in Figure 5, for a uni-processor border patrol with a fairly large number of prefixes (50), we were able to forward minimum-sized packets at 87% of the theoretical maximum.
 The curve of the graph remains relatively flat right until the 70 prefixes mark or so: we hypothesize that before this point memory accesses are being serviced from the L2 cache, and so additional prefixes result in a negligible performance hit; beyond this point, the curve begins to decline, suggesting having to access main memory more frequently.